MP3 to Text Converter

 Processing speed depends on the recording duration.
 Approximately one minute of audio is processed in a few seconds.
 A 10 MB file (roughly 10 minutes of recording) is transcribed in less than a minute.

-The service detects one primary language for the recording.
-If languages are mixed in the audio (for example, English with technical terms in another language), the primary language will be recognized correctly, while words in the other language may be transcribed with errors.
+The service supports automatic language detection with recognition of around 100 languages, including English, Russian, German, French, Spanish, Italian, Portuguese, Chinese, Japanese, Korean, Turkish, Arabic, Hindi, and many more.
+Best results are achieved on major world languages.
+The service detects one primary language for the recording; if languages are mixed in the audio, the primary language will be recognized correctly, while words in the other language may be transcribed with errors.
 It is recommended to select the primary language manually.

 Is punctuation added automatically?